DCBIA-OrthoLab/SlicerDentalModelSeg/readme.md

-# Automated 3D Jaw scan Segmentation and Labeling
+# Automated 3D Jaw Scan Segmentation and Labeling

-JawSegmentation is an extension for 3D Slicer, an free, open-source software for medical, biomedical and related imaging research.
+JawSegmentation is an extension for 3D Slicer, a free, open-source software for medical, biomedical and related imaging research.
-This extension aims to provide a Graphical User Interface for a deep learning teeth segmentation tool that we developed at the University of North Carolina in Chapel Hill.
+This extension aims to provide a Graphical User Interface for a deep-learning teeth segmentation tool that we developed at the University of North Carolina in Chapel Hill.
 This tool takes 3D IOS scans of jaws and automatically labels the teeth.
 The dental crowns are labeled according to the [Universal Number System](https://en.wikipedia.org/wiki/Universal_Numbering_System).

 # How to run the extension